 Notably, even though she saw I was heading to Mexico City, she didn’t ask for my residency or whether my trip was “essential travel” or not.
 This is just one more data point that Americans should have no trouble flying to Mexico for any reason they wish as of the time of this writing (June 2020).

-Is it worth it to avail United Premier Access check-in?
+Is it worth it to have United Premier Access at check-in?

 Flying with a Dog on United during Coronavirus (to Mexico)